aolney/ct-modular-book/docs/11-com-mod-generators.md

 An important use of normal form ratios is to tell if a ratio is harmonic or not.
 Any harmonic ratio will have a normal form of 1:N, and any other normal form ratio will be inharmonic.
 For example, 2:7 is in normal form because $M \ge 2C$, but it is not 1:N, so it is inharmonic.
+An extended table of interesting ratios has been developed by @Truax1977.

 Keyboard tracking with FM requires additional effort relative to AM/RM because the modulation index, $\Delta F/M_f$, depends on the frequency of the modulator.
 Without accounting for this, timbre will change as notes are played across the keyboard.